CarbsLinux/oldwebsite/src/index.md

 A new tarball is released.
 It can be found on <https://dl.carbslinux.org>.

+**edit:** I have removed the tarball because of a bootstrapping issue.
+I will be re-adding it later today.

 ### Feb 14 2020

 **IMPORTANT!** Carbs-init update to be released on 17th of February